m-h-rodriguez/Louisville-Metro-Bike-Paths-Analysis/README.md

 ## Code Louisville Data 2 Final Project:
 This project uses the following CSV files:
-Jefferson_County_KY_Bikeways.csv
+    * Jefferson_County_KY_Bikeways.csv
-Louisville_Metro_KY_-_Crime_Data_2022.csv
+    * Louisville_Metro_KY_-_Crime_Data_2022.csv
-US Zip Codes from 2013 Government Data.csv
+    * US Zip Codes from 2013 Government Data.csv

 Using the CSV files, the project will read in the csv files and perform a series of clean-up statements on each dataframe.
 A database is created and each csv file is used to create a table in the database for review later.
 A merge is performed to add the LAT and LONG coordinates on the zip codes to the Report Crimes CSV and a new table is created.
 A merge is performed to take the Crime data and merge it to the Bike Paths table.

-### Project requirement 1:
+### Project Requirement 1:
-Line 19: Bike Data csv is read into a pandas dataframe Line 32: Crime Data csv is read into a pandas dataframe Line 40: Zip Code csv is read into a pandas dataframe
+* Line 19: Bike Data csv is read into a pandas dataframe
+* Line 32: Crime Data csv is read into a pandas dataframe
+* Line 40: Zip Code csv is read into a pandas dataframe

 ### Project requirement 2:
 * Line 48: Column headers are renamed for uniformity and to merge with dataset later